 After visting the Cockatoo Inn that time, TRW contacted me and offered me a job working there as an Engineer.
 The personnel department put me up at the Plush Horse in Redondo during the time I was interviewing.
 I thought, my goodness there is a different feel to places to stay in California than in any other part of the country I had been to.
 The only thing close maybe was New Orleans and the nice hotels there.
 I ended up accepting the position at TRW and remained working for them in California for many years.”

-Everyone has a unique story, and we enjoyed hearing Mr. Church’s experience.
-He also sent in some great images which we’ll get into a gallery soon.
+Everyone has a unique story, and we enjoyed hearing Mr. Church’s experience of visiting the cockatoo inn in 1965.
+He also sent in some great images which you can find in our Photos section.
 Many thanks to Mr. Church of Tennessee.

 Do you have a photograph or memory of the visiting the Cockatoo Inn that you’d like to share?
 Send it to firstname.lastname@example.org!